 Sierra Lakes is not the most challenging layout around, but it’s fun and the holes are just interesting enough to keep you entertained and frustrated.
 The greens are the trickiest part of the course.
 They are medium-big and feature a lot of subtle breaks.
 Our group was struggling to drain putts (and even just to lag putts sometimes).
 When you think it will break it either doesn’t break at all or it breaks much more than expected.

 The course was in excellent shape as well.
 The fairways were some of the nicest I’ve hit off of all year.
 I only noticed a few dead spots (10th fairway seemed to have more than the others), but every single lie I had on a fairway today was absolutely perfect.
 The rough wasn’t cut super deep, so it wasn’t too punishing.
 I was in one greenside bunker and, though the sand was damp and heavy, I had no problem getting out.
 The greens were also excellent.
-Beautifully conditioned, very soft to hold approaches and rolled true on putts.
+They were beautifully conditioned, very soft to hold approaches and rolled true on putts.
 There were a lot of dents and “minor” ball marks on the greens because they were so soft.
 Even little pitches and chips were leaving small marks and careless players weren’t bothering to fix those.
 Unfortunate, but not the course’s fault.

 Overall, I really enjoyed Sierra Lakes and I know I’ll get out there again someday.
 It’s a little more expensive on average than most other Inland Empire courses, but the conditions are well above average, the service was great and deals can be found, especially later in the day.
 I’ve also heard it tends to get very windy out here in the afternoon, so you can usually find good deals later in the day if you don’t mind fighting the wind.